JayBrown/Application-Launch-Monitor-ALM-/README.md

 * Since **ALM** runs as root, it will not use the local user's alert sound, but you can change the global alert sound by executing: `sudo defaults write .GlobalPreferences com.apple.sound.beep.sound /Users/<UserName>/Library/Sounds/<SoundFile>`

 ## Command Line Options
-Remove or applications from the ALM whitelist by executing either
+Remove or blacklist an application (only one at a time) from (in) the ALM database by executing either

 * `sudo almonwatch [remove | blacklist] name <Application Name>`, or
 * `sudo almonwatch [remove | blacklist] id <Application Bundle ID>`, or
 * `sudo almonwatch [remove | blacklist] path <Path to Application>`

-The `remove` option actually removes the whole database entry, while the `blacklist` option sets the whitelist key to `X`, meaning that any launch of a blacklisted app will be terminated (gracefully with `osascript` first before running the `kill` command as a fallback).
-You cannot re-whitelist a blacklisted application: instead you need to `remove` it and launch it again to re-evaluate.
+The `remove` option actually removes the whole database entry for the given application, while the `blacklist` option sets the whitelist key to `X`, meaning that any launch of a blacklisted app will be terminated (gracefully with `osascript` first before running the `kill` command as a fallback).
+You cannot re-whitelist a blacklisted application: instead you need to `remove` it and launch it again for re-evaluation.

+To delete all entries from the database, just execute `sudo rm -f /Library/Application\ Support/ALM/alm.db`; an empty database will be recreated at the next scan.

 ## Uninstall
 * `sudo launchctl unload local.lcars.ALMHelper`